First Woman to Lead a Major U.S. Oil Company Joins Lockheed Martin’s Board

-Hollub has been president and CEO of Occidental Petroleum Corporation since 2016, and has spent 30 years with the company holding a variety of managerial and technical jobs, including working out in oil fields and on rigs.
+Hollub has been president and CEO of Occidental Petroleum Corporation since 2016, and has spent 30 years with the company holding a variety of managerial and technical jobs, including working in oil fields and on rigs.

-“There is something to be learned from every person you encounter and every job that you tackle,” she said in an article earlier this year published in The Way Ahead, an oil and gall trade publication.
+“There is something to be learned from every person you encounter and every job that you tackle,” she said in an article earlier this year published in The Way Ahead, an oil and gas trade publication.

 Most recently, Hollub served as Occidental’s president and COO, overseeing the company’s oil and gas, chemical and midstream operations.
 Prior to that, she was the company’s senior executive vice president, and president of Oxy Oil and Gas, responsible for operations in the United States, the Middle East region and Latin America.